openservicebrokerapi/servicebroker/spec.md

 `"state": "failed"` then the Platform might need to perform [Orphan Mitigation](#orphan-mitigation).

+Service Brokers SHOULD NOT forget the state of an operation immediately after returning a `"succeeded"` or `"failed"` state in case the Platform needs to ask again.

 ## Polling Last Operation for Service Bindings

 When a broker returns status code `202 Accepted` for [Binding](#binding) or